-- For marine cargo line of business, it is assumed that each policy is earned fully in the quarter following the quarter in which it was written.
-Hence the total unearned premium reserve at the end of a particular quarter will be equal to the written premium in that quarter; - For engineering line of business, it is assumed that the pattern of risk is non-uniform, and accordingly, premiums are allocated and earned on a daily increasing basis over the term of policy period.
+- For marine cargo line of business, the total unearned premium reserve is provided as a minimum of 25% of the total premium written during the year (individual shipment only). - For engineering line of business, it is assumed that the pattern of risk is non-uniform, and accordingly, premiums are allocated and earned on a daily increasing basis over the term of policy period.
 The unearned premium reserve is calculated as the sum of earned premiums across all months after the valuation date; and - For the remaining lines of businesses, the premiums are assumed to be earned evenly over time and the unearned premium reserve is calculated on a daily pro rata basis.